volkanakkus/nuxt-tradingview/README.md

   ],

   tradingview: {
-    prefix: 'TV' // if it's not defined, you can use component as shown as in the documentation.
+    prefix: 'TV' // if it's not defined, you can use the components as shown as in the docs.
   }
 })
 ```

-That's it!
-You can now use TradingView Widgets in your Nuxt app ✨

 ## Development